Remote Terminal Session Detection

 Algorithm Analysis Description

 Analysis algorithms look for patterns in the network traffic captured from the session data.
 A detection engine groups the session traffic data, between the hosts, into rapid exchange instances.
-Analyze of rapid exchange traffic patterns can lead to the discovery of abnormal behavior which is indicative of a compromised internal host.
-The analysis algorithms look for patterns in the traffic the correlate to known activity (e.g., relay attacks, bot activity, bit coin mining).
+Analysis of rapid exchange traffic patterns can lead to the discovery of abnormal behavior which is indicative of a compromised internal host.
+The analysis algorithms look for patterns in the traffic which correlate to known activity (e.g., relay attacks, bot activity, bitcoin mining).
 Some metrics used during inspection include the following.

 - Number of rapid-exchange instances

 - Time interval between packets

 - Rhythm and direction of the initiation of instances

 - Volume of data flowing from internal to external controlling host

 - Full packet capture is required which can be process intensive to analyze